It’s inevitable: After the glitz and festivities of the winter holidays, the rest of the winter can seem anticlimactic. But it doesn’t have to be.

 Winter provides some of the best lighting for creating memorable photography fit for a frame.
 Create dramatic photos by taking advantage of winter weather and landscapes.

-Publish your pics online.
-Add images of your local area to sites like Google Maps and City Data.
+Publish your pics online, and add images of your local area to sites like Google Maps and City Data.
 You might even want to try to sell your best photos on a stock photography site to earn a little cash.